HydroModPy/HydroModPy/docs/readthedocs/source/install.rst

    font_sizes = toolbox.plot_params(8, 15, 18, 20)  # small, medium, intermediate, large
    print(hydromodpy.__version__)

-Refer to :doc:`examples` for complete notebooks and scripts once the import works.
+Refer to :doc:`getting_started/index` for a guided first workflow once the import works.
+Use :doc:`examples` when you want the full notebook and script inventory.

 Spyder note
 -----------